Download Free Sheet Music for Hallelujah by Leonard Cohen

 So let’s begin with the Hallelujah by Leonard Cohen ukulele tutorial starting with the chords.
 The song has only five chords – C, A minor, F, G and E minor.
 And it also has a fairly simple strumming pattern: down-up, down-up, down-up, down-up flow.
 But in the third verse, you play the chords in an arpeggiated style.
 That is, playing each note of a chord – one at a time.
 See how Jenny illustrates this style in the video.
 In addition, Jenny also does a very cool solo ukulele that you don’t want to miss.

-While Leonard Cohen is more famously known as a singer and songwriter, he actually started as a writer in the 1950s.
+While Leonard Cohen (September 21, 1934 – November 7, 2016) was mostly known as a singer and songwriter, he actually started as a writer in the 1950s.
 He worked as a poet and a novelist until the late 1960s when he also started his music career.
-Although some people may not realize it, Cohen is the songwriter of Hallelujah, an ingeniously written composition widely credited as the archetype of secular hymns.
+Hallelujah is an ingeniously written composition widely thought of as an archetypal secular hymn.

 Cohen started with an astonishing eighty verses of lyrics for Hallelujah.
 He cut this to a final four-verse recording which was released in 1984.
-But the alternate verses and lyrics sometimes come up not only in Cohen’s shows but in the hundreds of versions that came after.
+But the alternate verses and lyrics sometimes come up not only in Cohen’s shows but in the hundreds of later cover versions.

 Cohen wrote brilliant lyrical narratives about Biblical characters.
-These include King David with his “secret chord” and Bathsheba incident and Samson and Delilah with their tragic love affair.
-These narratives coupled with thoughtful lines about love, despair, dejection and redemption makes for an interesting and thought-provoking song.
+These include King David and Bathsheba, and the tragic love affair of Samson and Delilah.
+These narratives coupled with thoughtful lines about love, despair, dejection and redemption make “Hallelujah” an interesting and thought-provoking song.

 While “Hallelujah” was not a commercial hit initially, famous musicians such as Bob Dylan and Velvet Underground’s John Cale recognized the beauty of this Cohen composition.
 Bob Dylan performed the song in some of his shows in the late 1980s.
 John Cale, on the other hand, recorded a version of it in 1991 in a Leonard Cohen tribute album.
 Cale’s version included lyrics which were different from Cohen’s earlier version.
 Cale requested the lyrics of the song from Cohen.
 Cohen then sent him several pages of the song’s original verses.
 Consequently, Cale got to pick which verses suited him.